 Even though it had a few small shortcomings, the Gaggia Anima Prestige won me over.
 I can definitely recommend it.
 The balance between price and performance, as well as the design and functionality, are all exceptionally good.
 You can check the current price on Amazon.

 If this machine doesn’t seem like the right one for you, I have also tested many other super-automatic espresso machines.
 You can find all of my reviews here, but here are a couple other recommendations that you may want to consider.

 The Melitta Caffeo CI is the first alternative.
 This super-automatic espresso machine is also in the same price range.
 However, if you are looking for stainless-steel components, this one falls short of the Gaggia Anima Prestige.
 It also takes up a bit more space.
 On the other hand, the milk system is easier to clean, the milk container can go in the dishwasher, and it has two separate compartments for coffee beans.

 You can check the current price on Amazon, and my complete review of the Melitta Caffeo CI is here.

 Siemens EQ 6 700

-The Siemens EQ 6 is another super automatic espresso machine that can hold its own against the Gaggia Anima Prestige, at least in terms of design.
+The Siemens EQ 6 is another super-automatic espresso machine that can hold its own against the Gaggia Anima Prestige, at least in terms of design.
 It is more expensive, though.
-Still, out of all the automatic espresso machines I’ve tested so far, this is the only one that’s quieter than the Gaggia Anima Prestige.
+Still, out of all the automatic espresso machines I’ve tested so far, this is the only one that is quieter than the Gaggia Anima Prestige.
 The Siemens EQ 6 700 is also a larger machine.